angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

       Such a label can only have been added by a maintainer (with the necessary rights) and designates that they have manually verified the PR contents.
-   2. We can verify (again using the GitHub API) the author's membership in one of the whitelisted/trusted GitHub teams.
+   2. We can verify (again using the GitHub API) the author's membership in one of the trusted GitHub teams.
 For this operation, we need a Personal Access Token with the `read:org` scope issued by a user that can "see" the specified GitHub organization.
       Here too, we use the token by @mary-poppins.